gehtsoft-usa/goharu/README.md

 These binaries also contains all recent fixes we made in haru, that may be yet to be incorporated into original libharu code.

+The binaries are tested on Windows 7, Windows 10, Cent OS 7, Ubuntu 18.04, OSX 10.14.

 If you still want to accept the challenge of building haru, please feel free to take source code and building procedures here

 https://github.com/gehtsoft-usa/libharu (for our fixed version)